 SIMNRA is a Microsoft Windows program for the simulation of charged particle energy spectra and gamma-ray yields for ion beam analysis with incident ions from about 100 keV to many MeV.
 SIMNRA can be used for the simulation of Rutherford backscattering (RBS), elastic backscattering with non-Rutherford cross-sections (EBS), nuclear reaction analysis (NRA), elastic recoil detection analysis (ERDA), and medium energy ion scattering (MEIS), and particle induced gamma-ray emission (PIGE).
 Almost 3000 different non-Rutherford and nuclear reactions cross-sections for incident protons, deuterons, 3He, 4He and Li-ions are included.
-SIMNRA can calculate any ion-target combination including incident heavy ions and any geometry including transmission geometry and arbitrary foils in front of the detector and arbitrary beam windows are possible.
+SIMNRA can calculate any ion-target combination including incident heavy ions and any geometry including transmission geometry.
+Arbitrary foils in front of the detector and arbitrary beam windows are possible.

 - Fully graphical user interface with support for high-resolution devices

 - Available stopping powers: SRIM 2003 or higher, Konac et al. (for C and Si targets), Ziegler-Biersack (identical to SRIM 97), Andersen-Ziegler, user defined